 If you have installed the MPI (Message Passing Interface) on your computer(s) you can compile GROMACS with this library to run simulations in parallel.
 All supercomputers are shipped with MPI libraries optimized for that particular platform, and if you are using a cluster of workstations there are several good free MPI implementations.
+OpenMPI is preferred over MPICH variants.
 You can find updated links to these on the GROMACS homepage www.gromacs.org.
 Once you have an MPI library installed it's trivial to compile GROMACS with MPI support: Just set the option --enable-mpi to the configure script and recompile.
+Please see the GROMACS webpage for more detailed instructions.
 (But don't forget to make distclean before running configure if you have previously compiled with a different configuration.)
 If you are using a supercomputer you might also want to turn of the default nice-ing of the mdrun process with the --disable-nice option.

-There is usually a program called mpirun with which you can fire up the parallel processes.
-A typical command line looks like:
+For communications over multiple nodes connected by a network, there is usually a program called mpirun with which you can start the parallel processes.
+A typical command line looks like: mpirun -p goofus, doofus, fred 10 mdrun\mpi -s topol -v

-'''

-% mpirun -p goofus, doofus, fred 10 mdrun -s topol -v -N 30 this runs on each of the machines goofus, doofus, fred with 10 processes on each.

-'''
+This command runs 10 processes each on the machines goofus, doofus, and fred.